by Adnan Karavelic MD FRCPC

 A normal Pap test will show mostly squamous cells although it is normal to find small groups of glandular cells from the endocervix.
 Some Pap tests will also show small groups of glandular cells from the endometrium.
 This is considered normal in younger women.
 However, seeing endometrial cells on a Pap test from a postmenopausal woman is considered abnormal.
 For these women, an endometrial biopsy is recommended to investigate the source of the cells.

 Not necessarily.
 There are many reasons why glandular cells can become atypical including cancer, infection, inflammation, pregnancy, or previous radiation to the cervix or endometrium.
 The term atypical glandular cells is used when your pathologist does not have enough information to decide if the abnormal groups of cells are cancerous or not.

 If after examining the tissue, your pathologist is still unable to decide the cause of the atypical glandular cells but thinks that the cells are most likely cancer cells, your report will also say “favor neoplasm”.
 Neoplasm is word pathologists use to describe an abnormal growth of cells and is similar to the word tumour.

-After a diagnosis of atypical glandular cells, your doctor should plan to see you again within 6 months or should refer you to a specialist for additional tests to examine your cervix and endometrium more closely.
+After an atypical glandular cells result, your doctor should plan to see you again within 6 months or should refer you to a specialist for additional tests to examine your cervix and endometrium more closely.
 Talk to your doctor to learn more about the tests available in your area.